 What can you do to prevent ATO?

 A great place to start is by making it extra difficult for fraudsters to access your information.
-Establishing strong passwords and usernames, and enabling multi-factor authentication, help build your personal firewall.
+Establishing strong passwords and usernames and opting in to push authentication or an authenticator app help build your personal firewall.

 But in the event that you do receive questionable requests, follow these tips to keep the scammers at bay:

-- Does the sender have a legitimate SELCO phone number or email address?
+• Does the sender have a legitimate SELCO phone number or email address?
 If not, delete the communication and report it.
+With that said, spoofing can still occur even if the caller ID or sender's name appear to be legitimate, so don't rely solely on these factors for verification.

 Another red flag occurs when someone claiming to be from SELCO has an aggressive attitude and tries to rush or threaten you into taking action on your account.